logan-hay/p1_indoor/README.md

 export WEBOTS_HOME=/mnt/c/Program\ Files/Webots
 </pre>

-2. Fork your own repository of f23_robotics (using web interface)
+2. Fork your own repository of this project (using web interface)

 3. Clone your fork
 <pre>
 git clone <your github url for this repository>
 </pre>

-4. Make the package (for python, it really just installs the files
+4. Make the package (for python, it really just installs the files)
 <pre>
-cd f24_robotics
+cd p1_indoor
 colcon build
 </pre>